rust-lang/rust/src/doc/guide.md

 }; // y: int
 ```

-Which we can (and probably should) write like this:
+We can also write it like this, which might make things more clear:

 ```{rust}
 let x = 5i;